pimcore/pimcore/docs/Development_Documentation/03_Documents/03_Navigation.md

 ## Basics

 Pimcore comes with a standard navigation implementation in the form of a view helper, which utilizes Zend_Navigation.
-The `Pimcore\View\Helper\PimcoreNavigation` gets registered by default with the other pimcore view helpers.
+The `Pimcore\View\Helper\PimcoreNavigation` gets registered by default with the other Pimcore view helpers.
 It builds a [Zend_Navigation](https://framework.zend.com/manual/1.10/en/zend.navigation.introduction.html) container based on the existing document structure and needs to be set up as follows in your view script or layout script:

 **Only documents are included** in this structure, directories are ignored, regardless of their navigation properties.